News You Can Use

 Proceedings of ODS Conference on Vitamin D Published in AJCN

 On September 6-7, 2007, ODS and cosponsors convened a conference titled Vitamin D and Health in the 21st Century: An Update to examine the growing knowledge base of the health effects of vitamin D and to determine future research needs.
 The proceedings from that conference have been published in the August issue of The American Journal of Clinical Nutrition.
-See the
+See the NIH news release.

 This conference was an activity of the Vitamin D Initiative developed and coordinated by ODS to help establish an NIH-wide evidence-based research agenda for vitamin D. In addition to its role in bone health, accumulating evidence indicates that vitamin D affects health in other ways, including immune function; reduction of inflammation; and effects on cell proliferation, differentiation, and programmed cell death.
 However, relatively little is known about how vitamin D concentrations in blood and tissues influence health, especially across different age groups and ethnic populations.